Master’s in Occupational Therapy, MSOT

 Supportive Learning Environment

-Students benefit from small class sizes, personalized faculty guidance and coaching and a strong sense of community that fosters collaboration and professional growth.
+As a Roosevelt MSOT student, you'll benefit from small class sizes, personalized faculty guidance, and a strong sense of community that fosters meaningful collaboration and professional growth.

 Meet your Occupational Therapy Faculty